Fast track your treatment

-Corneal transplant surgery could improve your vision if the cornea has become diseased, causing your vision to become less clear.
+Surgery could improve your vision if the cornea has become diseased, causing your vision to become less clear.
 Book online today.

 The cornea is the transparent (clear), dome-shaped outer layer in front of the black pupil and coloured iris.

-This type of surgery could improve your vision.
+Corneal transplant surgery could improve your vision.

 If you have endothelial decompensation, eye drops may be helpful.

+The operation usually takes 1 to 2 hours.
 Your surgeon will remove the centre part of your diseased cornea and replace it with a part of a cornea from a donor (someone who has died).

 Like all surgical procedures, there are some levels of risks to consider.
 Some of these can be serious and can even cause death.

 General complications of any operation

 Specific complications of this operation